 - Click Add a permission

-- From the “Select permissions” list, scroll down to the “Mail” section and expand it
+- Click on Application permissions at the top and scroll down to the Mail section and expand it

 - Click Add permissions